omeym/omey-manyar-website-academic/content/publication/msec-2021/index.md

 ---
-title: A Digital Twin for automated layup of Prepreg Composite Sheets
+title: A Digital Twin for Automated Layup of Prepreg Composite Sheets
 publication_types:
   - "1"
 authors: